Keeping Applications Updated

 Reverting Updates

-RepoCloud does not provide a direct “rollback” feature, as updates often include important security patches.
 If you need to revert to a previous version:

-- Restore from a backup if available
+- Restore from a backup if the newer version already migrated your data

 - Contact support for assistance with complex cases